hedgehogqa/scala-hedgehog/docs/integration/munit.md

 ---
-title: 'Integration with other test libraries'
+title: 'Integration with MUnit'
+sidebar_position: 2
 sidebar_label: 'MUnit'
 slug: '/integration-munit'
 ---
-## Integration with other test libraries

-### munit
+## MUnit

 Scala Hedgehog provides an integration module for [munit](https://scalameta.org/munit/).
 This allows you to define property-based and example-based Hedgehog tests within a munit test suite.
 If you use this integration, you won't need to Scala Hedgehog sbt testing extension, because you're using the one provided by munit: